twentyOne2x/attnmarkets/docs/product/credit-risk-pricing.md

 - Borrowers:
   - See only “advance”, “credit line”, “limit”, “share of revenue”, “estimated payback”.
-  - Never need to understand PT/YT or Exponent.
+  - Never need to understand PT/YT, Exponent, or orderbooks.

 - LPs:
   - Default to attnUSD.